GuidanceOfGrace/CLASSIC-Fallout4/CLASSIC Changelog.md

 =====================================================================================================
 # CLASSIC CHANGELOG #

+7.08 | # UPCOMING #
+*NEW FEATURES*
+- Default *Fallout4Custom.ini* settings are now accessible through *CLASSIC FO4.yaml* [These settings will be auto generated if Fallout4Custom.ini doesn't already exist.]

+*CHANGES*
+- CLASSIC now keeps AUTOSCAN report files in the same folder with their crash logs.

 7.07 | "Everything Everywhere All At Once" Update
 *NEW FEATURES*
 - CLASSIC will automatically check for its own updates every 7 days.
 - CLASSIC will warn you if MS OneDrive is overriding your Documents folder location.